Level/level-js/README.md

-# level.js

 ![logo](logo.png)

-This is a client side JS implementation of the [leveldown](https://github.com/rvagg/node-leveldown) API on top of [IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB) (which is in turn implemented on top of [LevelDB](https://code.google.com/p/leveldb/), which brings this whole shebang full circle)
+level.js an implementation of the [leveldown](https://github.com/rvagg/node-leveldown) API on top of [IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB) (which is in turn implemented on top of [LevelDB](https://code.google.com/p/leveldb/), which brings this whole shebang full circle)

+level.js uses [IDBWrapper](https://github.com/jensarps/IDBWrapper) by jensarps to ensure compatibility between IDB implementations.

-Here are the goals of this library:
+Here are the goals of this level.js:

-- Store large amounts of ascii and binary data in modern browsers
+- Store large amounts of ascii (strings, JSON) and binary (ArrayBuffers, Typed Arrays) data in modern browsers
 - Be as fast as possible
-- Don't abstract away features of IndexedDB
 - Use the leveldown test suite and sync with [multilevel](https://github.com/juliangruber/multilevel) over either ascii or binary transports (websockets and xhr both have ascii/binary modes in browsers now)

 ## install